Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: INTRODUCTION

-The experiment is specially centered in the information collected by HAXPES to determine gradation in the composition of the thin films\cite{HAXPES_Juan_perfil}.
+The experiment is especially centered in the information collected by HAXPES to determine the gradation in the composition of thin films\cite{HAXPES_Juan_perfil}.
 This information comes from the measured atomic relative concentrations of cobalt to neodymium, the valence band spectra, the shape of the photoemitted Co 2p and Nd 3d peaks and the shape and intensity of their background due to inelastically scattered electrons\cite{Tougaard_good,Tougaard_visual}.
-The results of the experiment are consistent with an effective segregated layer of neodymium in all the thin film thickness analyzed, from 5 nm to 65 nm, whose effective thickness is of the order of 2 to 3 nm, demonstrating that the incorporation of neodymium in cobalt is not an energetically favorable process, what would explain the origin of PMA in the analyzed RE-TM compound.
+The results of the experiment are consistent with an effective segregated layer of neodymium in all the thin films analyzed whose effective thickness is of the order of 2 to 3 nm, demonstrating that there is a diffusion of neodymium atoms toward the surface.
+This is consequent with the compressive strain caused by the incorporation of neodymium in cobalt.
+This also indicates that Nd atoms trapped within the cobalt lattice must adopt atomic environments that, in average, should reduce the compressive strain energy of the cobalt lattice.
+This means that they should be more relaxed in the vertical direction where lattice expansion is energetically favorable, explaining the origin of their PMA properties.